AntonAleksandrov13/python-redis-tool/README.md

 # Tool for Redis Cluster administration.
+## tl;dr
+This CLI is just a wrapper for redis-cli with two key features: adding nodes and resharding a Redis cluster.

+### Resharding
+Resharding is done by `redis-cluster-tool -s SOURCE_NODE_ADDRESS reshard`.
+`SOURCE_NODE_ADDRESS` - One of the nodes from the Redis cluster.
+It will be used as an entrypoint to all cluster operations.
+`reshard` command requires at least one "empty" master.
+Otherwise, it will not work.

+### Adding multiple nodes
+Adding multiple node is done by `redis-cluster-tool -s SOURCE_NODE_ADDRESS add_node --role{master,slave} --target<TARGET_NODE_ADDRESS...>`.
+`SOURCE_NODE_ADDRESS` - One of the nodes from the Redis cluster. `TARGET_NODE_ADDRESS` - Address of the node you would like to add to the cluster.
+You can provide more than one `TARGET_NODE_ADDRESS`.

+### Installation and requirements
+This tools could be installed through `pip` or `pip3` using `pip3 install git+https://github.com/AntonAleksandrov13/python-redis-tool.git`.
+This will install the latest version of the tool.
+Obliviously, in order to make it work you will need Python 3.7 and pip or pip3 installed.

+In order to get more information about how to use this tool, please use `redis-cluster-tool -h`.
+If you want to have more information about a specific command run `redis-cluster-tool add_node|reshard -h`.

 ## Description
 This tool is a Python CLI built on the top of [redis-cli](https://redis.io/topics/rediscli).
 The reason this tool was made is that some automation features are missing in redis-cli.